On Bloch norm and Bohr phenomenon for harmonic Bloch functions on simply connected domains: Introduction

-\begin{rem} \begin{enumerate} \item The sharp coefficients estimate play a vital role to obtain the sharp Bohr radius.
-The proofs of the inequality \eqref{h-v-p5-e-1.2} relied on the sharp coefficient inequalities which may be obtained as an application of Pick's invariant form of Schwarz's lemma for $ f\in\mathcal{H}(\mathbb{D}) $:
+Moreover, $ \sum_{n=0}^{\infty}|a_n|\rho _{\gamma}^n=1 $ holds for a function $ f(z)=\sum_{n=0}^{\infty}a_nz^n $ in $ \mathcal{B}(\Omega_{\gamma}) $ if, and only if, $ f(z)=c $ with $ |c|=1 $. \end{thm} Recently, Evdoridis {\it et al.} \cite{Evd-Ponn-Rasi-2020} have studied several improved version of Bohr inequality in the shifted disk $\Omega_{\gamma}$.
+Later, Ahamed {\it et al.} \cite{Ahamed-Allu-Halder-P3-2020} have established several improved version of Bohr radius, Bohr-Rogosinski radius and refined Bohr radius for the functions defined in $\Omega_{\gamma}$, and obtained several sharp results. \begin{rem} \begin{enumerate} \item The sharp coefficients estimate play a vital role to obtain the sharp Bohr radius.
+The proofs of the inequality \eqref{h-v-p5-e-1.2} relied on the sharp coefficient inequalities which may be obtained as an application of Pick's invariant form of Schwarz's lemma for $ f\in\mathcal{B}(\mathbb{D}) $:

 In particular, $ |f^{\prime}(0)|=|a_1|\leq 1-|f(0)|^2=1-|a_0|^2 $ and hence from this, the sharp inequality $ |a_n|\leq 1-|a_0|^2 $ follows for $ n\geq 1 $.
 On the other hand, the proof of Theorem \ref{thm-1.2} follows from the sharp coefficients estimate $|a_{n}|\leq (1-|a_{0}|^2)/(1+\gamma)$ (see \cite{Four-Rusc-2010}).